-But there is also another option if you want to live an extreme backpacking experience, you can take a collective desert transport, which we call transwayuu, is the form of transportation used by locals.
+But there is also another option if you want to live an extreme backpacking experience, you can take a collective desert transport, which we call “transwayuu”, which is the form of transportation used by locals.

-In general the winter time, October and November is difficult, the roads can get wet and with only one rain and you can be physically "surrounded by water everywhere".
+In general in the rainy season, October and November is difficult, the roads can get wet and with only one rain and you can be literally surrounded by water.
 The difficulty is knowing the driest routes well.
-For this the drivers of the transwayues, who travel daily, can give you a hand and for a tip allow you to follow them through the desert.
+For this the drivers of the “transwayues”, who travel daily, can give you a hand and, in exchange for a tip, allow you to follow them through the desert.
 It can be picturesque, as they go from house to house, delivering passengers and supplies.
 Another option is to hire a local guide.

 The option that we most recommend if you come in your own car, is to leave it in Uribia, in a parking lot, and hire a private 4x4 jeep to take you to Cabo de la Vela or Punta Gallinas.

-Some of these destinations may be completely inaccessible in the winter, when locals offer boat trips.
-You should know that these maritime transports are not authorized until now, since they represent a great danger for passengers.
+Some of these destinations may be completely inaccessible in the rainy season, when locals offer boat trips.
+You should know that these maritime transports are not authorized as of now, since they represent a great danger for passengers.

 • Hikes.
 (In Cabo de la Vela: El faro, Ojo del Agua, Pilón de Azúcar y Cueva del Diablo beaches.
 In Camarones follow the medicinal route, in Macuira National Park traking with a gide)